Willson Contreras Player Props: Cardinals vs. Brewers

-On Friday, Willson Contreras (coming off going 0-for-1) and the St. Louis Cardinals play the Milwaukee Brewers, whose starting pitcher will be Brandon Woodruff.
-First pitch is at 8:10 PM ET.
+The St. Louis Cardinals and Willson Contreras, who went 0-for-3 last time out, take on Eric Lauer and the Milwaukee Brewers at American Family Field, Saturday at 7:10 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Braves.
+He had a hitless performance in his previous game (0-for-3) against the Brewers.

 Willson Contreras Game Info & Props vs. the Brewers